Skip to main content

 "Consumer Duty has made firms change how they communicate with clients.
 It's not just about compliance but enhancing client experiences and outcomes."

-— Ben Hammond, The Lang Cat
+Ben Hammond, Managing Director of Consulting and Insight, The Lang Cat

 Striking a Balance Between Compliance and Innovation